-If a slip and fall accident caused by the carelessness of others significantly injured you or a loved one, you may seek compensation.
-For example, did your loved one slip on a wet floor in a store, a pothole in a parking lot, or on worn stairs with a broken railing?
+If a slip-and-fall accident caused by the carelessness of others significantly injured you or a loved one, you may seek compensation.
+For example, did your loved one slip on a wet floor in a store, a pothole in a parking lot, or worn stairs with a broken railing?

 Get in touch with a slip and fall lawyer after you do the following three things to ensure your health.
-Personal injury accident lawyers like those at the Shiner Law Group in West Palm Beach, Florida, can help relieve the financial burden of an already stressful situation.
+Slip and fall personal injury lawyer like those at the Shiner Law Group in West Palm Beach, Florida, can help relieve the financial burden of an already stressful situation.

 Obviously, when an elderly person falls, they must quickly address any injuries that could have occurred from the fall.

-While this is important, to prevent future falls, it is even more important to understand why the fall took place.
-Even if you think that your aged loved one simply tripped and stumbled, a good medical evaluation could uncover issues that made these trips and falls far more likely.
+While this is important, to know how to prevent slip and fall accidents?, it is even more important to understand why the fall took place?
+Even if you think that your elderly loved one simply tripped and fell, a good medical evaluation could uncover issues that made these trips and falls far more likely.

 After a fall, head to the doctor for an assessment and ask them to look for chronic conditions that may have caused the fall.

 Let’s take a look at three key items that doctors should check for after a fall.
 This will make sure that your loved one has a reduced chance of falling later.

 1. Evaluation for Underlying Heart or Neurological Conditions

 In some cases, an older person may have fallen or slipped due to a chronic problem that has developed in the heart or blood pressure system—for example, paroxysmal rapid atrial fibrillation, a condition in which the heart sometimes races.

 Ask about these conditions, especially if the falls keep happening.
 The doctor will then explore this diagnosis.